bradybhalla/dotfiles/README.md

 ### Neovim Setup

 After installing the tools above and running `./configure.sh`,
-1. Open Neovim and wait for plugins to install.
+1. Open Neovim and wait for plugins/treesitter parsers to install.
 2. Install language servers, formatters, debuggers.
 If you don't have them already, use `:Mason`.
-3. Install common treesitter parsers with `:SetupTreesitter`.
-Other parsers can be installed with `:TSInstall <parser name>`.
 3. Restart Neovim and type `:checkhealth` to make sure everything is working correctly.